skupperproject/skupper-example-public-to-private/README.md

-# Skupper public to private
+# Skupper Hello World public to private

 [![main](https://github.com/ssorj/skupper-example-public-to-private/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-public-to-private/actions/workflows/main.yaml)

-#### Connect to services in on-prem sites from the public cloud
+#### Connect from the public cloud to services running on-prem

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services